 AACN chapters are obligated to protect the chapter and AACN by ensuring there are written agreements with speakers, vendors, facilities, etc., when hosting an event.
 Chapters are part of AACN and are not required to be independently incorporated.
 Thus, National AACN is ultimately liable for all chapter contractual obligations.
 Therefore, before signing any agreement, it must be reviewed and approved by the AACN Chapter Department according to the Chapter Contract & Grant Policy on the Chapter Contracts page of the AACN website.
-Failure to submit contracts for approval may result in the chapter's disbandment.
+Chapter's disbandment.